Okna (TV series)

-Okna (Russian Окна - The Windows in English) is a Russian television tabloid talk show, hosted by Dmitry Nagiyev.
+Okna (Russian Окна - The Windows in English) was a Russian television tabloid talk show, hosted by Dmitry Nagiyev.
 Okna is ostensibly a talk show where troubled or dysfunctional families come to discuss their problems before a studio audience so that the audience or host can offer suggestions on what can be done to resolve their situations.
+There were lots of fighting and offensive language in show.

 The show has become very popular on Russian television.
 It received attention in the UK after a fight was televised on Tarrant On TV, which has also led to its popularity growing on the internet via YouTube.